NCAS-CMS/cfdm/docs/source/tutorial.rst

        units = 'degrees_east'
        Data(longitude(8)) = [0.0, ..., 7.0] degrees_east

-It is not necessary to set the "Conventions" property, because this is automatically included in output files as a netCDF global "Conventions" attribute corresponding to the version number of CF being used, as returned by the `cfdm.CF` function.
+The "Conventions" property is not set because it is automatically included in output files as a netCDF global "Conventions" attribute corresponding to the version number of CF being used, as returned by the `cfdm.CF` function.
 For example, a CF version of ``'1.7'`` will produce a "Conventions" attribute value of ``'CF-1.7'``.
-TODO
+Additional conventions can be added with the "Conventions" parameter of the `cfdm.write` function.

 If this field were to be written to a netCDF dataset then, in the absence of pre-defined names, default netCDF variable and dimension